civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_idsException.md

-This hook allows you to modify the list of form or page paths where submitted data should not be sent through PHPIDS, the intrusion detection system (IDS).  *Note: this is one of two ways to bypass the IDS.
-The other is a CMS-level permission "skip IDS check".*
+This hook allows you to modify the list of form or page paths where submitted data should not be sent through PHPIDS, the intrusion detection system (IDS).

+## Notes

+This is one of two ways to bypass the IDS.
+The other is a CMS-level permission "skip IDS check".

 ## Definition